 5. Average Handle Time (AHT)

-AHT is one of the most popular call metrics to track.
+AHT is one of the most popular call center metrics to track.

-This figure refers to the average time an agent spends on each individual call.
+This figure refers to an agent's average time on each individual call.
 It begins when the agent's call is answered by the client and runs through until either party hangs up.

 There are three main components of this metric: